 First, you need to be willing to accept that not everyone will be thrilled with the decision you reach.
 Second, you need to decide, as a group, on the objectives you are shooting for, and the criteria you will use to make the decision.
 Only after these two steps are complete should you start the process of developing alternatives, and gathering and considering the facts that may sway the answer in one direction or another.
 By taking this systematic approach of objective setting, criteria definition, alternative development and focused fact-gathering, even the most adversarial teams can reach a consensus.

 What are some examples of companies that do this well?

 When I think of benchmarks for good consensus building, I think of Amazon founder and CEO Jeff Bezos, who urges teams to “disagree and commit.”
 Constructive debate is a crucial component of good decision making.
 It’s actually a bad sign if everyone is in agreement.

-Another benchmark for good decision making, who exemplifies this concept, is Alfred P. Sloan, the long-time CEO of GM, who said “Gentlemen, I take it we are all in complete agreement on the decision here.
+Alfred P. Sloan, the long-time CEO of GM, once said “Gentlemen, I take it we are all in complete agreement on the decision here.
 Then, I propose we postpone further discussion of this matter until the next meeting to give ourselves time to develop disagreement, and perhaps gain some understanding of what the decision is all about.”
 If you have too much agreement, you probably haven’t considered all facets of the decision you are facing.